tallessouza/G5-Atmosphere/docs/README.md

 ## Tutorial

 ## REST API

-To make the request logic and change the points, the API with two endpoints was used.<br/>
+To ensure data persistence, we use MasterData with the CL table.
+The dPoints field was created to save the value of points and to make the request logic and change the points, the API with two endpoints was used:<br/>

 POST method https://{workspace}--{account}.myvtex.com/_v/app/pontos/:email/:pontos <br/>
 GET https://{workspace}--{account}.myvtex.com/_v/app/pontos/:email/

+When the purchase ends and the payment is approved, the vtex.orders-broadcast sends an event that triggers the method to increase the users points on MasterData.

 ## Contributors 👩‍💻👨‍💻